Q-OvO-Q/cognitive_test_group_1/Spatial_Test/README.md

 # Spatial Reasoning Test (SPT)
 * This test last approximately 3 to 5 minutes, with variations on individuals.
-* Your name, group number, sex and age information is gathered only for teaching and training purpose.
+* Your anonymous ID, group number, sex and age information is gathered only for teaching and training purpose.
 More information please see the "Data Consent" session in the test.
 * The difficulty of questions is evenly distributted, and every question values the same.
 * There are eight questions in total.
 * Each question is composed of one 3D visualisation of cubes of different colours, and four pictures of 2D projections.